YaoLiang2023/DiverValue-Bench/README.md

 - `LICENSE` and `DATA_LICENSE`: licensing information for code and data.
 - `CITATION.cff`: citation metadata for the paper and repository.

-If some materials are hosted externally due to file-size or licensing constraints, the corresponding public links are provided in the sections below.

 ---

 ## 3. Main Contributions Supported by This Repository